juergen-lesmeister/lejos-projects/README.md

-# lejos-projects
+# leJOS-projects
-My lejos projects
+My leJOS projects

 ## Setup (Windows 7)

+### Create leJOS
-### Create bootable SD card as described on the lojos page, insert into brick and start the EV3.
+Create bootable SD card as described on the leJOS page, insert into brick and start the EV3.

 ### Installing the RNDIS driver
 * Connect the EV3 brick with the USB cable to the PC